-She holds a BA (with Honours) in Jewish studies and English literature, an MA in Jewish studies and a PhD in Jewish education from the Faculty of Education, Monash University.
+Adina holds a BA (with Honours) in Jewish Studies and English Literature, an MA in Education and a PhD in Education from Monash University.

 Originally from Melbourne, Australia, Adina lives in Jerusalem with her husband Daniel and their two children.
 She loves English literature, pomegranates and creating opportunities to bring different kinds of people together around the Shabbat table.